This link will take you to our Eventbrite page. Ticket prices are from £17-£70, depending on number of days' attendance and type of accommodation.

 What does it mean to be a man?
-At our creation, God imprinted our mission in our DNA: primacy, procreation, provision and protection.
-Adam's failure and Christ's restoration do not negate our continued participation in this calling.
+At our creation, God imprinted a mission in our DNA: primacy, procreation, provision and protection.
+This mission is fatherhood: leading our families to the knowledge of God the Father.
+When men turn their hearts to their children, their children turn their hearts to God.

 'In revealing and in reliving on earth the very fatherhood of God, a man is called upon to ensure the harmonious and united development of all the members of the family'.